 Conversely, if the credit risk on financial assets at the end of the reporting period has increased significantly since initial recognition, allowance for doubtful accounts is measured at an amount equal to the expected credit losses that result from all possible default events over the expected life of such financial assets (lifetime expected credit losses).
 In this case, allowance for doubtful accounts is determined by estimating the lifetime expected credit losses related to the collection of such financial assets based on information such as the probability of default, future recoverable amounts, and other reasonable and supportable information, including forward-looking data.
-In principle, it is presumed that the credit risk on financial assets has increased significantly when contractual payments are more than 30 days past due.
-In assessing whether the credit risk has increased significantly, the Group considers reasonably available and supportable information in addition to past due information.
+In principle, it is presumed that the credit risk on financial assets has increased significantly, the Group considers reasonably available and supportable information in addition to past due information.